 The Iranian military has been involved in the Syrian conflict both directly and through proxy militias since 2013.
-Early estimates of Iranian troops in Syria numbered around 10,000, including members of the Iranian Army as well as the Iranian Revolutionary Guard Corps (IRGC) and its special forces unit, the Quds Force.
+Early estimates of Iranian troops in Syria numbered around 10,000, including members of the Iranian Army as well as the Iranian Revolutionary Guard Corps (IRGC).
 Iran’s political leadership has also been a vocal supporter of the Assad’s government in Syria, given their close relations after the Islamic revolution in 1979.
 Both politically and militarily, Iran’s strategy in Syria aims to consolidate and expand its regional position and to counter the Sunni influence of Saudi Arabia while avoiding a direct confrontation.

 Analysis of ACLED data from January 2017 to the present show that, while Iranian activity has been reported in the majority of Syria’s provinces (see map above), Iranian military forces were only reportedly involved in a total of 66 events across this period.
 This is a very small number given the fact that the conflict has generated nearly 40,000 events; their geographic presence and the rhetoric of Iranian military influence in Syria all suggest that they would be more militarily active.